 You can't spot reduce fat from a specific area of your body.
 You also can't convert fat into muscle.
-What you can do is firm up your flabby thighs by reducing the amount of body fat from your whole body -- which will include the fat on your thighs -- and toning the leg muscles.
-Combining cardiovascular exercise with targeted thigh resistance training will change the appearance of your legs.
+What you can do is firm up your flabby thighs by reducing the amount of body fat from your whole body — which will include the fat on your thighs — and toning your leg muscles.

 Interval-train.
 Incorporate high-intensity interval training into your workout for greater fat loss.
 For example, you can alternate walking and running if you cannot run for an extended period of time.
 Start with a five minute walking warm up.
 Run fast for 30 to 90 seconds, followed by one to three minutes of brisk walking.
 Alternate walking and running for the duration of your workout.